panda-planner-dev/pandaPIengine/README.md

 ### Compiling pandaPIengine

-To compile pandaPIengine perform the following commands:
+To compile pandaPIengine, you need to have gengetopt (tested with version 2.23) install.
+To compile pandaPIengine, you need to perform the following commands:

 ```
 mkdir build